KenKundert/assimilate/doc/configuring.rst

 lock_wait
 ~~~~~~~~~

-Maximum time to wait for a repository or cache lock to be released.
-The default
+Maximum time to wait for a repository or cache lock to be released [seconds].
-is 1.
+The default is 1.

 .. _keep_within: